Why We Ask

 We will never get over the fact that people voluntarily support the station.
 What?
 People willingly part with some of their money… because we ask them for it?
 It makes no sense!
 It shouldn’t work.
 It wouldn’t work unless there were something more to it than you can get from purchasing music on iTunes.
 JOY FM supporters are not consumers.
 They are partners in the truest sense of that word with the mission of The JOY FM.
 When they give a financial gift, they are investing in a relationship that becomes more valuable over time, yielding its profits in intangible benefits to themselves, the community and God’s kingdom.

-Benefits become tangible in efforts like fighting human trafficking, Hearts for Kids, T-shirts for Turkeys, Clothes for Kids, and more.
+Benefits become tangible in efforts like human trafficking, T-shirts for Turkeys, feeding the hungry children, Shoes for Orphans, Homes of Hope for India, and The Summer Cruise.
 These special programs and humanitarian outreaches are realized through The JOY FM community, not just through the on-air personalities.
 Community support engenders trust and enthusiasm from others, resulting in partnerships with record labels, artists, businesses and individuals who buy-in to the vision of our using our strength for service.

 The bigger picture of the matrix of relationships that form The JOY FM community reveals the unquantifiable effects of daily encouragement, life-support and spiritual transformation.
 (We could tell stories…)